 Instead, administrators who run very big organizations rely on metrics and numbers to make decisions.
 They can’t possibly know everyone.
 They must trust their middle-management.

-Those of us on the front line that these metric-based decisions impact seem unreal to those who lead.
+Those of us on the front line impacted by these metric-based decisions seem unreal to those who lead.
 We simply become numbers on a spread sheet.
 Metric based leadership does not know your spouse, how many kids you have, or the fact that your grandmother is struggling through Lewy-body dementia.

 This is a human phenomenon.
 We must know people in order to care about them, and to lead effectively.